kroostille/design-resources/README.md

 - [Fonts In Use](https://fontsinuse.com/): Archive of typography in real-world usage
 - [Fontesk](https://fontesk.com/): Free font library
 - [Uncut](https://uncut.wtf/): Free and paid authentic fonts
-- [Use & Modify](https://usemodify.com/): A personal selection of free, beautiful, classy, punk, professional, incomplete, weird typefaces.
+- [Use & Modify](https://usemodify.com/): A personal selection of free, beautiful, classy, punk, professional, incomplete, weird typefaces
+- [Maxi Best Of Typefaces](https://maxibestof.one/typefaces): Explore a curated collection of inspiring fonts from serifs to sans-serifs used in website design

 ###### Icons & Illustrations